is a key life skill

 Whether you're 2, 20, 50 or 80, swimming regularly can positively impact your life in countless ways!

 Swimming is an outstanding lifelong sport!
 From age group swimming to collegiate and masters swimming, our sport is safe, fun, competitive and rewarding.
 Swimming teaches us commitment, discipline, perseverance, goal-setting, how to manage failure and embrace success.
 Ask any professional swim coach what they see their swimmers' life skills provide their entire lives.
-Over 60% of our graduating swimmers have earned college scholarships, and Trident has placed swimmers at the regional, national and world-ranked level.
+Over 60% of our graduating swimmers have earned college scholarships, and Trident has placed swimmers at the state, national and Olympic Trials.

 Tryouts for our new Junior Team (ages 8-13) are held, upon request, until all roster positions are filled.
 For details, visit Trident's Website. and complete our online form.